Plant Safari Salvia in the South African Fynbos -- Part 2

 Kirstenbosch Golden Sage (Salvia africana-lutea 'Kirstenbosch') Zones 9 to 11.

-Although almost identical to its parent species, this clone grows bigger and is more vigorous.
+S. africana-lutea is yellow flowered, but its blossoms eventually transform to a rusty brown, which is why so many South Africans call it Brown Sage.
+The foliage is wooly gray-green.
+Kirstenbosch Golden Sage is almost identical to its parent species, but grows bigger and is more vigorous.
 It was developed by the staff at the Western Cape's famed Kirstenbosch National Botanical Garden, which is in Table Mountain National Park.

 White Stem Sage (Salvia albicaulis) Zones 8 to 9.